redbadger/crux/crux_core/README.md

   [SwiftUI](https://developer.apple.com/xcode/swiftui/),
   [Jetpack Compose](https://developer.android.com/jetpack/compose),
-  [React](https://reactjs.org/)/[Vue](https://vuejs.org/), or a WebAssembly based framework (like [Yew](https://yew.rs/)) — however, it aims to keep this UI layer as thin as it can be, with all other work done by the shared core.
+  [React](https://reactjs.org/)/[Vue](https://vuejs.org/), or a WebAssembly based framework (like [Leptos](https://leptos.dev/), or [Yew](https://yew.rs/)) — however, it aims to keep this UI layer as thin as it can be, with all other work done by the shared core.
 - **Type Generation** - the interface with the core has static type checking across languages — types and serialization code are generated for Swift, Kotlin and TypeScript.
 Rust shells can import the core directly.